JMicallef97/WinForms-Font-Swapper/README.md

 Maybe at certain sizes the font you picked is unreadable, or maybe you can't or don't want to use default fonts.
 I've been there myself, that's why I wrote this library.

-WinForms Font Swapper is a C# libray that allows you to quickly change fonts across multiple windows forms with only a few lines of code.
+WinForms Font Swapper is a C# library that allows you to quickly change fonts across multiple windows forms with only a few lines of code.

 # How to Use